 Are you interested in learning more about medical assistant programs in Alaska?
-There are a variety of different certificates, diplomas and degree programs to choose from in this state.
+There are a variety of:

 What are the medical assisting job and earning statistics from Alaska?

 - There are currently 2,740 medical assistants employed in Alaska.

 - There are 1,420 projected jobs by 2022, which is a 26% increase and approximately 60 annual job openings.